ChrisWhealy/edge-cdn-store/README.md

 However, the machine on which the Web Browser runs is frequently located at a large physical distance from the Web Server with which they are interacting.
 This in turns means that the data involved in each request/response cycle must travel through a potentially large number of network switches, routers and servers before completing its round trip.

-The fewer intermediate steps there are in this "_journey through the network_", the quicker the request/response cycle can be completed.
+It is therefore self-evident that the fewer intermediate steps there are in this "_journey through the network_", the quicker the request/response cycle can be completed.

 In simplistic terms, the request/response cycle between a Web Browser and a Web Server looks something like this: